leomcelroy/cad-in-1-hour/frep.md

 <div id="frep-trans-func" class="interactive-demo"></div>

-One of the major advantages of having closed form represenations of our objects is it's very easy to perfrom constructive solid geometry (CSG).
+One of the major advantages of having closed form representations of our objects is it's very easy to perform constructive solid geometry (CSG).
-This basically means we can perform boolean algebra on our shapes (intersections, unions, differences).
+This basically means we can perform boolean algebra on our shapes (and/intersections, or/unions, not/differences).

 The image below depicts CSG in 3D.